trystant/jquery-lightbox/README.md

-This is a port of the JQuery lightbox plugin, developed by [Leandro Vieira Pinho] (http://leandrovieira.com/projects/jquery/lightbox) .
+This is a fork of the JQuery lightbox plugin, developed by [Leandro Vieira Pinho] (http://leandrovieira.com/projects/jquery/lightbox) .
 I have made a couple of modifications to it so far, including:

 1. Make the top property a configurable option.
 2. Add callback hooks for opening and closing the lightbox; now you can put arbitrary functions in the setup options and have them run successfully.